 - Mental health workforce shortages.
 For mental health, the population to provider ratio must be at least 30,000 to 1 to be considered a health professional shortage area (HPSA).
-As of September 30, 2020, the total mental health care HPSA designations in the United States was 5,733.
+As of September 30, 2020, the total mental healthcare HPSA designations in the United States were 5,733.

 Below, we discuss three ways to address these barriers.